purifyjs/core/README.md

 ### Core ( minified + no-gzip 3.0kb )

 -  Signals with `signal` and `derive` - all of reactivity is possible thanks to signals
--  Templating with `TagsNS` - makes it easier to build dom elements within JS/TS, with support for signals
+-  Templating with `TagsNS` - makes it easier to build dom elements within TS, with support for signals
 -  `populate` - Easily populate dom elements with children, attributes and directives such as `style:*`, `class:*`, `on:*` and `bind:value`, with support for signals
 -  `onConnected$` - Get a callback when ever a Node (Element, Comment, Text, ...) gets connected/disconnected to/from dom.

 ### Extra ( minified + no-gzip 2.5kb )

--  Templating tags `html` and `css` - write HTML and CSS within JS/TS
+-  Templating tags `html` and `css` - write HTML and CSS within TS
 -  `defer` - Deferring signals
 -  `each` - Map a array signal while memoizing results with a key for minimum DOM change
 -  `awaited` - Await a promise using signals